Edward Miller, Program Director

 Urban Planning 250 3 (crs.)

 The course focuses on issues of environmental sustainability within an urban context.
 Students will explore the definition of sustainability and examine methods to measure sustainability.
-The course will examine potentially sustainable solutions, such as urban growth boundaries, public transportation and green buildings.
+The course will examine potentially sustainable solutions, such as urban growth boundaries, public transportation, and green buildings.
 The course will also consider questions, such as the differential impact of the pollution on disadvantaged population groups and on human health.
-Each student will complete a substantial community engagement project and document this experience in a term paper.
+Each student will complete a substantial community engagement project examining an aspect of urban sustainability in Oshkosh and document this experience in a term paper and group presentation to classmates and community representatives.

 Urban Planning 300 3 (crs.)